u21i448dn29i7/lab5/README.md

 ## Second Part: In lab today

-Today in lab you will create a new GitHub repo, and create solutions to some little code problems.
+&#x2714; ~~Today in lab you will create a new GitHub repo, and create solutions to some little code problems.~~

 **Be sure to follow instructions carefully.**